G-Core/gcore-videoplayer-js/packages/player/docs/api/player.thumbnails.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Displays the thumbnails of the video when available.
+`PLUGIN` that displays the thumbnails of the video when available.

 **Signature:**